Netherlands 2-2 Poland: Depay misses late penalty as Dutch draw thriller

 Reaction

-Matty Cash, Poland defender, speaking to UEFA.com: “It’s a really good result.
+Matty Cash, Poland defender: "It's a really good result.
 A lot of teams come here and struggle.
 We showed fantastic character to stay in the game and keep it at 2-2.
-I had a sigh of relief at the end [when Depay missed the penalty], but the feeling when I scored was unbelievable – one of the best feelings I’ve ever had."
+I had a sigh of relief at the end [when Depay missed the penalty], but the feeling when I scored was unbelievable – one of the best feelings I've ever had."

-Denzel Dumfries, Netherlands defender, speaking to UEFA.com: "In the first half the ball circulation was too slow from our side.
+Denzel Dumfries, Netherlands defender: "In the first half the ball circulation was too slow from our side.
 I think they only had one shot, and it was a goal.
 But our team spirit in the second half was amazing."

-Jan Bednarek, Poland defender, speaking to UEFA.com: "I think we can be satisfied with the point.
+Jan Bednarek, Poland defender: "I think we can be satisfied with the point.
 We knew they were going to be a tough side.
 At then end we had a bit of luck, they missed a penalty and had a few chances, but our passion, commitment and fight was of the highest level."

-Frenkie de Jong, Netherlands midfielder, speaking to UEFA.com: “I think in the end it’s a bit disappointing, because at home you always want to win.
-We had opportunities at the end.
-But the spirit in the team and the way we fight to come back is really positive.”
+Frenkie de Jong, Netherlands midfielder: "I think in the end it's a bit disappointing, because at home you always want to win.
+We had opportunities at the end but the spirit in the team and the way we fight to come back is really positive."

 Key stats